 No Credit?
 Use This Guide to Building Credit

-You need credit for all sorts of things, like getting a personal loan, renting an apartment, and getting a lower price on your cell phone bill.
-But it's hard to get credit if you don't already have credit.
+You need credit for all sorts of things, like renting an apartment, buying a car, and getting a lower price on your cell phone bill.
+But it's hard to get credit if you don't already have it built.
 Fortunately, building credit is easier than you think.
-Use this info to help you start building your credit so you'll have a solid credit history when you need it.
+Use this information to help you start building your credit, so you'll have a solid credit history when you need it.

 Become an Authorized User

 Getting a credit card can be hard when you have no credit history.
 If you don't qualify for a credit card on your own, you can become an authorized user on another person's account, such as a parent or other trusted person.
 You have a chance to build credit, and they have a chance to earn points or rewards.
 The downside is that if you miss payments, the account holder is on the hook.
 And if they miss payments, it can affect both of your credit histories negatively.
 Make sure you're both financially responsible, and make payments on time.

 Secured credit cards and student credit cards are easy for you to get (if you qualify), and will help you build credit when other companies won't give you a chance.
 Secured credit cards require money as collateral.
 You would need to put down $500 to obtain a secured credit card with a spending limit of $500.
 Just be sure the card you choose reports to the credit bureaus.
 Student credit cards are also designed for building credit.
 The downside is they have low spending limits and high interest rates, so you should avoid carrying a balance.

 Lenders checking your credit history like to see a variety of credit types or loans on your credit report.
 In addition to credit cards, student loans, auto loans, or other types of loans can help build credit.
 Auto loans do have interest, which means you'll be paying more for the car than if you paid cash.
 The upside, however, is that it is a good way to build credit.
 If you don't have enough credit history to qualify for an auto loan, you may need a cosigner.